 Conventions: follows standard conventions for basic spelling, punctuation, grammar, and sentence structure; text has been proofread.

-None of the samples at OALCF Level 1 capture emergent and very beginning writing at Stage 1.
+None of the samples at OALCF Level 1 capture emergent and very beginning writing at Stages 0 and 1; OALCF Level 1 samples are more aligned with Stage 2.

 OALCF Level 3 samples are also limited and don't contain the complexity and variety of writing developed at Stage 3 (i.e. secondary level).

-Use only with with Stage 2 writers.
+Use with caution only with Stage 2 writers.